2026-2027 AAMC PREview Exam Dates

 2 | Timing—When to Book

-Aim to take your exam between test windows 1 to 4, which run from the start of April to the end of June, so that medical schools receive your results toward the beginning of the application cycle.
+Aim to take your exam between test windows 1 to 4, which run from the middle of April to the end of June, so that medical schools receive your results toward the beginning of the application cycle.

 Preparing for PREview